yushanqu/yushanqu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my website.
 I’m Yushan Qu, a third-year PhD student in Industrial and Operations Engineering at the University of Michigan, working under the guidance of Professor Jon Lee.
 My research focuses on combinatorial optimization and discrete optimization.
-I’m passionate about exploring complex mathematical problems and developing innovative solutions in optimization theory.
+I expect to complete my PhD in April 2027.
 My email address is yushanqu@umich.edu.
 Thanks for visiting!

 Publications
 ======

+###Journal

 1. Yushan Qu, Jon Lee, 2024, *On disjunction convex hulls by lifting*.
    **ISCO Short Version**: [Springer Link](https://link.springer.com/chapter/10.1007/978-3-031-60924-4_1)
    **Journal Version**: [Arxiv](https://arxiv.org/pdf/2407.15244)